Skip to content

 Power supply Single-phase mains (details on request) 220 to 240 V or 100 to 120 V, single-phase 230 V, 50 Hz, single-phase

-Ingress protection IP65 Not disclosed Not disclosed
+Ingress protection IP65 Not disclosed IP23

 Motor lifespan Up to 20,000 h (brushless) Not disclosed Not disclosed